gowthami2612/concepts_repo/life-skills-track/firewalls_technicalPaper.md

 ---

+---

+**Limitations of Firewalls**

+1. **Can't Block Everything**: Firewalls are good at stopping known threats, but new tricks or very smart hackers might get around them.

+2. **Can't Stop Trusted People**: If someone already has access to your network and wants to do harm, a firewall might not be able to stop them.

+3. **Misses Hidden Threats**: If a safe-looking file or email secretly carries a virus, the firewall might let it through because it looks okay on the surface.

+4. **Doesn't Spot Tricks**: Firewalls can't tell if someone tricks you into giving away your password or sensitive info by pretending to be trustworthy.

+5. **Struggles with Secret Codes**: Encrypted data looks like secret codes to firewalls, making it hard for them to check if it's safe without slowing down your internet.

+6. **Not Foolproof Against Clever Attacks**: Really smart attacks or hackers might find ways to sneak past firewalls because they're only one part of good protection.

+---

+Even though firewalls are important, they work best alongside other security tools and smart habits to keep your computer and info safe.

 In short, firewalls act as security guards for your computer and network, making sure only safe and allowed information gets in and out while keeping bad stuff away.